-Bill Whitaker (born August 26, 1951)[1] is an American television journalist and a correspondent on the CBS News program 60 Minutes.
+Bill Whitaker (born August 26, 1951)[1] is an American television journalist and a correspondent for the CBS News program 60 Minutes.

 Early life and education